LA PETITE MORGUE wishes our Artistic Director, Chelsea Holland, all the best of luck with her move to L.A.

 Sure, lots of shows use special effects, but I would argue that special effects are uniquely crucial in the horror genre.
 Hitchcock said, "There is no horror in the bang - only in the anticipation of it."
 Creating suspense depends on the writing, directing, and acting, and if those elements aren't top-notch, all the fake blood and squibs money can buy won't make a play scary.
 But, I would argue that what Aristotle referred to as spectacle is more important in this genre than any other.
 The dramatic climax of a play needs to be satisfying for the audience.
 If the dramatic climax of a play is a violent murder, then the audience is likely going to want to see that murder - usually with as much detail and realism as possible.
 The Greeks may have been fans of off-stage violence and gore, but most modern audiences feel they need to see it to believe it.

-is rolling his eyes because he thinks that blood looks like Kool-Aid.
+Universally acknowledged masterpiece?
+Yes.
+But some kid in the 4th row is rolling his eyes because he thinks that blood looks like Kool-Aid. |

 Pretend you're directing a play.
 And that play ends with a brutal stabbing.
 You want your actor holding a knife that looks sharp enough to cut through human flesh.
 But if you ask an actor to hold a knife that is actually sharp enough to cut through human flesh, you run the risk of it actually doing that.
 Directors and producers have a responsibility to ensure that their actors are 100% safe - while simultaneously making the audience believe that those same actors are in terrible danger.
 Stage combat is complicated enough in the average play, but in horror, we add a variety of weapons, sometimes even guns, into the mix.
 For example, this year's festival shows featured the following weapons: a knife, a box cutter, a letter opener, and a phone (bashed over someone's head to knock him unconscious).
 You'd be surprised how much time I personally spent trying to add just enough foam padding to the bottom of the phone so that Blayne didn't accidentally slip one night and give Ryan a concussion, but not so much that the audience would find themselves wondering, "Why does the bottom of that phone look like a giant marshmallow?"